BIGJRA/BIGJRA.github.io/rejuv.md

 beat another shark then follow the path to pick up 5 more *Dive Balls.*
-Exit to the right for 5 *Luxury Balls.* A door at the top to the left leads you to a *Dawn Stone* and 3 hidden *Pearls.* Finally, head up the stairs here and you’ll have a chance to battle and catch **Mareanie!**
+Exit to the right for 5 *Luxury Balls.* A door at the top to the left leads you to a *Dawn Stone* and 3 hidden *Pearls.* Finally, head up the stairs here and you'll have a chance to battle and catch **Mareanie!**
 Exit the ship the same way we came in.

 ## Kingdom of Goomidra

-There’s another major side quest we can do!
-One more new dive spot to explore, and it’s quite the big one!
+There's another major side quest we can do!
+One more new dive spot to explore, and it's quite the big one!
 Enter Honec Woods and make your way to the upper right-hand corner.
 Dive down here.

 Swamp Pit